-With our busy lives, who is great at planning ahead for a weeknight dinner?
+With our busy lives, who is great at planning ahead for weeknight dinners?
 Tender Pan-Seared Pork Chops is a great recipe and technique to add to your weekly menu.
-We’ll cover a few options below to take this easy recipe over the top. #supersimple
+We’ll cover a few options below to take this easy recipe over the top.

 I love creating posts that help lower the burden of weeknight dinner plans, made honestly easy.